-The international steel sector is no different from any other industry when it comes to digitalization: To be among the winners, you have to be fast and flexible.
-Operating on the leading edge of the digitalization movement, Klöckner & Co has broadened its strategy with the goal of increasing digitalization, efficiency and thus profitability.
-We have defined three strategic cornerstones, which are supported by our transformation to a digital corporate culture characterized by greater openness and flexibility as well as customer centricity:
+The international steel distribution sector is no different from any other industry when it comes to digitalization: To be among the winners, you have to be fast and flexible.
+Klöckner & Co is a pioneer of change.
+We consequently extended our strategy in September 2017 to be even more digital, efficient and profitable.
+We have defined three strategic main pillars, which are supported by our transformation to a digital corporate culture characterized by greater openness and flexibility as well as customer centricity.

-1. Digitalization and platforms: Digital transformation of our business is the cornerstone of our strategy.
+1. Digitalization and platforms: The cornerstone of our strategy is the digital transformation of our business.
 We are pioneers here, blazing the trail for customers and partners.
-Part of our “Klöckner & Co 2022” strategy involves driving the disruption in steel and metal trading via an industrial platform.
-We will benefit from the clear line we have taken here in incorporating the opportunities and potential inherent in online marketplaces in our business.
+Part of our “Klöckner & Co 2022” strategy involves driving the disruption in steel and metal trading via an industry platform.
+With this clear strategic orientation, we leverage and profit from the opportunities and potential of trading in digital marketplaces for our business.

-2. Higher value-added business: Focusing on business with higher margins remains a key thrust of our
+2. Higher value-added business: Focus on business with higher margins remains a key thrust of the

 “Klöckner & Co 2022” strategy.
 We expect digitalization to give this pillar of our business an additional boost

-Our new, extended “Klöckner & Co 2022” strategy is backed up by a broad range of flanking activities as well as a self-prescribed cultural transformation for the entire workforce and our Group divisions.
+Our “Klöckner & Co 2022” strategy is backed up by a broad range of supporting activities as well as a cultural transformation across all parts of our Group.